beaconsproject/disturbance_explorer/docs/select_doc.md

 📌 Ensure that your GeoPackage: Contains all required spatial layers and attributes, uses a consistent coordinate reference system across all layers

-Refer to the Dataset Requirements tab for detailed specifications on required and optional data.
+Refer to the Dataset Requirements tab (in the Welcome section from the main menu) for detailed specifications on required and optional data.

+Click **Confirm study area** after selecting a dataset.

 <br>

 **(OPTIONAL) Change disturbance layer classification**

-Disturbances are classified by default by INDUSTRY_TYPE (e.g., transporation) and DISTURBANCE_TYPE (e.g., highway).
+Disturbances are classified by default by INDUSTRY_TYPE (e.g., transportation) and DISTURBANCE_TYPE (e.g., access road).
-This classification generates a table summarizing the industry and/or disturbance types and their associated length (km) or area (km2).
+This classification generates a table summarizing industry and/or disturbance types in the dataset and their associated length (km) or area (km2).
 The table is found under the **Custom buffers** tab located across the top.
 To change the classification, check the box and select the drop-down menus to identify the industry and/or disturbance attributes for linear and areal disturbance features in the GeoPackage.
 If attributes are not assigned, the table will simply summarize the features as "linear" and "areal".

-*Note*: The option will be disable if the uploaded GeoPackage only include fires.
+*Note*: This option will be disabled if the uploaded GeoPackage includes only fires as disturbance.

 Press **Submit and continue** to apply the new classification.